CCP section 128.5 - Civil Sanctions for bad faith conduct or tactics

 (2) "Frivolous" means totally and completely without merit or for the sole purpose of harassing an opposing party.

 (c) Expenses pursuant to this section shall not be imposed except on notice contained in a party's moving or responding papers or, on the court's own motion, after notice and opportunity to be heard.
-An order imposing expenses shall be in writing and shall recite in detail the conduct or circumstances justifying the order.
+An order imposing expenses shall be in writing and shall recite in detail the action or tactic or circumstances justifying the order.

 (e) This section shall not apply to disclosures and discovery requests, responses, objections, and motions.